UVADS/orientation-technical/msds-residential/README.md

 | STAT 6021 |Linear Models for Data Science   | Afriyie, Prince         | second 4 weeks

 * Monthly workshops led by Professor Alonzi on topics like Cloud Computing

-# ToDo

-* make clear instructions/rubric for the slide in the presentation